How to Make a Horror Movie

 - Disfigured antagonists.
 From the classic Frankenstein’s monster or a pack of zombies we naturally fear disfigurement.
 Jason

-- Scary music.
+- Scary film.
 The right soundtrack can intensify the visuals.

 - Fear of the unusual.
 This occurs when something that is normally not scary is made to be scary.
 Dolls, possessed children, clowns have all been used to great effect.